Housing and Environmental Health

 The goal of the NIFA Housing and Environmental Health Program is to contribute to the quality of life for consumers through sustainable housing initiatives, including safe and healthy housing; energy efficiency; disaster preparedness, response, and recovery.

-NIFA works with partners to provide research, education, and outreach programs for consumers and professionals in housing, health, and environmental fields to help them make accurate decisions about homes and environmental issues.
+NIFA works with partners to provide research, education, extension, and outreach programs for consumers and professionals in housing, health, and environmental fields to help people make informed decisions about homes and environmental issues.

 Extension Disaster Education Network

 The Extension Disaster Education Network’s (EDEN) mission is to reduce the impact of disasters through science based education.
 EDEN’s overarching goal is to improve the nation’s ability to mitigate, prepare for, prevent, respond to, and recover from disasters.
 EDEN has an affiliation of all 50 states and U.S. territories.
 USDA NIFA supports EDEN through a cooperative agreement with funding to Purdue University.
-This institution provides sub awards to states developing special initiatives that address food and agriculture defense, including agrosecurity.
-For more information, http://eden.lsu.edu/Pages/default.aspx
+This institution provides subawards to states developing special initiatives that address food and agriculture defense, including agrosecurity.
+For more information, check out the EDEN website.

 State Energy Extension Partnership